StreetContxt/kcl-akka-stream/README.md

 ```

 Notice that each Kinesis record must be eventually marked as processed in both at-least-once and
-at-most-once scenarios.
+no-guarantees scenarios.
 This is due to how Kinesis checkpointing is implemented.

 A shard in a Kinesis stream is an ordered sequence of records.
 The shard is checkpointed by storing an offset
 of the last processed record.
 However, if a record is not processed (for example, because of an exception),